UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 ---

-## Temperature data can be represented with a sequential color scheme
+## Temperature data can be represented with a sequential colour scheme

 ``` python
 import pandas as pd